peterhinch/micropython-mqtt/mqtt_as/README.md

 The module attempts to keep the connection open by issuing an MQTT ping up to four times during the keepalive interval.
 (It pings if the last response from the broker was over 1/4 of the keepalive period).
-More frequent pings may be desirable to reduce latency in subscribe-only applications.
+More frequent pings may be desirable to reduce latency of outage detection.
 This may be done using the `ping_interval` configuration option.
+The point here is that while WiFi failures are detected fast, upstream failure can only be detected by an absence of communication from the broker.
+With a long ping interval, the broker could be unreachable for a long time before the client detects it and initiates a reconnection attempt.

 If the broker times out it will issue the "last will" publication (if any).
 This will be received by other clients subscribed to the topic.